yes

 I have been asked why I love advertising so much, and where this love was rooted.
 Well, I remember the moments exactly, actually.

-Fast forward to my sixteenth birthday.
+Fast forward to just before my 14th birthday.
 My mom, aunt and uncle took me to New York City.
-We did the whole “tourist” thing, and I feel like I saw everything.
-From our waitress in Planet Hollywood telling us a story about how this guy, who plays Opera man on SNL, won’t stop calling/bugging her roommate, FAO Schwartz, The Plaza, Central Park, getting my make-up done by a make-up artists of the stars (or so she claimed), and seeing a very nervous Steven Spielberg inside Saks Fifth Avenue (with a woman trying on shoes, who was NOT Kate Capshaw).
-And then: Times Square.
-At the time, Calvin Klein was making it’s mark, once again, with a scantily clad model.
-You might remember him:
+We did the whole “tourist” thing, and saw everything.
+From our waitress at Planet Hollywood telling us a story about how this guy who plays Opera man on SNL won’t stop calling/bugging her roommate, the famous FAO Schwartz Walking Piano still on display, the insane attention to detail inside the The Plaza hotel, the mystery of Central Park, getting my make-up done by the make-up artists of the stars (or so she claimed), and a very nervous Steven Spielberg inside Saks Fifth Avenue (with a woman trying on shoes, who was NOT Kate Capshaw).
+It was a trip rivaling Home Alone 2: Lost in New York.

 good vibrations.